LukeChannings/Vibe/modules/modalDialogue/README.md

 ## ModalDialogue.createDialogue ##

 This method allows the creation of a simple dialogue.
-Pass it an MDO (documented below) and it will create a dialogue for you.
+Pass it an MDD (documented below) and it will create a dialogue for you.

 Example:

-	dialogue.createDialogue(MDO);
+	dialogue.createDialogue(MDD);

 ## ModalDialogue.createWizard ##

-This method creates a dialogue that looks like the simple createDialogue, except that it allows you to specify multiple dialogue objects which can be used in a wizard-like fashion. createWizard takes an array of MDO objects.
+This method creates a dialogue that looks like the simple createDialogue, except that it allows you to specify multiple dialogue objects which can be used in a wizard-like fashion. createWizard takes an array of MDD objects.

 Example: